 - A full-time employee in the insurance or risk management industry

 - For an application of a scholarship of the CRM program, it is recommended that the individual has a minimum of two years’ industry experience

 - A candidate should take any of the applicable examinations – a passing grade is not required

 - The candidate should demonstrate a commitment to continuing professional education

 CRM Exam Strategy

-- A background on the industry and minimum two years of experience is a must to be able to crack the exam.
+- Background on the industry and a minimum of two years of experience is a must to be able to crack the exam.

 - Pay attention to the tutorials as questions are based on the lessons taught.